LucSPI/MarkDownLoad/user-guide.md

 ### Copy Tab URL as Markdown Link
 Copys the current tab's url and title as a Markdown link to be pasted into another Markdown document

+### Copy Selected Tabs as Markdown Link
+Copys all selected tabs into Markdown link to be pasted into another Markdown document

 ### Copy Link as Markdown
 **Only when right-clicking on a link**
 Copies the selected link as a Markdown link to be pasted into another Markdown document